digipolisantwerp/antwerp-ui_angular/README.md

 Your contributions are most welcome as pull requests, both code changes and documentation updates.
 However, to keep a high quality standard, please make sure to read the [Contributing Guide](./CONTRIBUTING.md) before making a pull request.

-Thank you to all the people [who already contributed][acpaas-ui-angular-contributors] to ACPaaS UI!
+Thank you to all the people [who already contributed][acpaas-ui-angular-contributors] to Antwerp UI!

 ## Support